standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ## Configuration File
 A configuration file sets parameters to drive IG creation.

 By declaring optional parameters, your IG may include model documentation, a graphical view of the model, examples, or a data dictionary.
 These sections are automatically generated, are not required to include in the IG, but provide valuable information to IG consumers.

+The data dictionary export might require manual adjustments before the IG is published.
+Review this document to make sure it meets your needs.

 [CIMPL Tooling Reference Guide](cimpl6ToolingReference.md)